Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 Diversity is a performance lever, not just an ethical choice.

-Based on RocketShip HQ client data from 15+ AI photo app campaigns in 2024, ad sets using 5+ distinct demographic profiles in their before-and-after images achieve 20% higher install rates than those using 1-2 profiles, because the algorithm can find more pockets of responsive audience.
+In our experience across AI photo app campaigns, ad sets using a wider range of distinct demographic profiles in their before-and-after images tend to achieve higher install rates than those using only one or two profiles, because the algorithm can find more pockets of responsive audience.

 This aligns with what we describe in our guide to high-performing mobile ads as addressing distinct audience segments within the same campaign.
 Source before images across age groups (20s, 30s, 40s, 50s+), genders, skin tones, and face shapes.